RIDDHI-01/RIDDHI-01/README.md

  Hi,I’m RIDDHI NAHAR 👩‍💻
    - a tech enthusiast on a mission to turn ideas into code!
    -  Driven by a passion enhancing the user experience through thoughtful and innovative work process.
    - I’m currently pursuing B.Tech in CSE 💻 , where I’m deep-diving into areas like Web development, algorithms, and AI.
-   - My goal is to harness technical knowledge to create impactful, scalable solutions that bridge innovation and real-world application.
-   - Let’s connect and build tomorrow’s technology today!🚀

 I have insights on  👀  :
   - Fuelled passion for coding and an insatiable curiosity,I’m not just focused on my core CSE studies.